BORN TO TELL

 Jessica Mollo, New York

 The Storytelling Lab is unlike any of the countless classes out there.
 That’s because Bonnie understands storytelling in all its many facets.
 She has an uncanny ability to get people to reach into their unconscious and connect to parts of themselves they’d lost over the years.

 With 40 years of film development and producing experience I know good storytelling when I see it and no one I've worked with knows it better than Bonnie Garvin...a true pro!

 Discussion and analysis of storytelling: character development; theme; metaphor; symbolism; socio-political landscape; historical context; music and art.

 Weekly writing assignments challenge students to translate what they’ve seen and heard into a deeper personal experience.
-Each assignment will challenge their ideas and teach them to expand their ideas into the broader social context.
-All assignments will help students develop, evolve, express and individuate their ideas.
+Each assignment teaches the student to expand their ideas into the broader social context.
+All assignments are crafted to help students develop, evolve, express and individuate their ideas.

 One-hour weekly group session via ZOOM.
 Students discuss and analyze their writing assignments.
 Although I'll be present to oversee and guide this class, a different student will lead the discussion each week.

 Weekly questions to discuss with family and friends whether they are familiar with course material or not.